 If the ALJ’s decision is unfavorable, you can request a review by the Appeals Council.
 It’s essential to understand the reasons for the SSA’s decision and provide new or supplementary information to support your case.

-Common Mistakes in Reporting Onset Dates
+What Are Some Common Mistakes in Reporting Onset Dates?

 Several common mistakes can hinder the accurate determination of your disability onset date.